nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Syntax: `deletebuyer INDEX`

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**
-Note that this command has a slightly different syntax from the usual commands, as it takes a number representing the index of the object that you would like to delete instead of flags like other commands.
-This index is the number that you see next to the name of the object in the list.
+Note that this command has a slightly different syntax from the usual commands, as a number representing the index of the item that you would like to delete has to be specified immediately after the command word, instead of using flags.
 </div>

 The `INDEX` specified in this command refers to the index of the entry that is currently visible on the list.
-Note that if an entry has been filtered out / is not currently on the list, then a `deletebuyer` command cannot be executed on it.
+Note that if an entry is not currently displayed on the list, then a `deletebuyer` command cannot be executed on it.

 Examples:<br>
 `deletebuyer 5`: Deletes the fifth buyer currently visible on the buyer list.